Turkish coal mine disaster cranks up pressure on miners, utilities

 In Europe, a group of utilities which account for more than half of the region's thermal coal imports has clubbed together to pressure for higher coal mining standards.

-The Bettercoal group is made up of DONG Energy, EDF, GDF Suez, E.ON, RWE, Fortum, Gas Natural Fenosa, and Enel and started to assess mining companies for their ethical standards in April.
+The Bettercoal group is made up of DONG Energy [DOENRY.UL], EDF, GDF Suez, E.ON, RWE, Fortum, Gas Natural Fenosa, and Enel and started to assess mining companies for their ethical standards in April.

 COAL USE STILL RISING